felias-fogg/dw-link/docs/quickstart.md

 ## Step 8 (optional): Install a graphical user interface

-If you would like to work with a GUI, then *Gede* is a possible choice.
+If you would like to work with a GUI, then *[Gede](https://gede.dexar.se/)* is a possible choice.
 It is a simple and easy to install GUI for GDB, provided your host OS is macOS or Linux.
-An alternative is PlatformIO, as described in detail in the [dw-link manual](https://github.com/felias-fogg/dw-link/blob/master/docs/manual.pdf) in Section 6, which also works for Windows.
+An alternative is [PlatformIO](https://platformio.org/) IDE, as described in detail in the [dw-link manual](https://github.com/felias-fogg/dw-link/blob/master/docs/manual.pdf) in Section 6, which also works for Windows.

 A prerequisite for using *Gede* is that we make sure that *PySerial* is installed.
 So type into a terminal: